 Is buying real estate in Porto, Portugal, expensive?

-Average residential real estate prices in Porto are €3,328 per m², cheaper than the prices in most other western European cities and cheaper than Lisbon.
+Average residential real estate prices in Porto are €3,328 per m², cheaper than the prices in most other Western European cities and cheaper than Lisbon.

-When it comes to properties, the maximum price and minimum price will depend on the property type you are looking to purchase.
+With properties for sale in Porto, Portugal, the maximum price and minimum price will depend on the property type you are looking to purchase.